ensembleanalytics/ensembleci/README.md

 Timeflow is designed to help Data Engineering Teams improve the quality, reliability and speed of their data transformation pipelines.
 This is achieved by:

 - Automating deployments into development and testing environments as code is committed into source control;
-- Implementing a controlled development lifecycle around data transformation code;
+- Implementing a controlled development lifecycle or "path to production" for data transformation code;
-- Ensuring that automated tests are continually ran;
+- Ensuring that automated tests are continually ran and results made visible;
 - Improving collaboration and visibility within Data Engineering teams with a current state view of project and data health.

 # Building On dbt Core